btw-web/btw-web.github.io/_posts/2019-05-16-bicycle-touring.md

 ## Steve Varley's first bicycle tour

 I had liked the idea of bicycle touring for a long time.
-I don't know why but the thought of self-supported adventure, independence, on-your-own, really appealed to me.
+I don't know why but the thought of **self-supported adventure**, independence, on-your-own, really appealed to me.
 I have been on many tours over the years.
 I've crossed Utah and Wyoming many times on organized tours.
 When I did that, I wondered how a person could carry everything they need on the bike.
 It was hard enough just getting through the
 60 or 90 miles on a bike with just a tool kit and a wind breaker.